 Aligning sustainability with learning and performance management

-For sustainability to truly become something we do every day, it needs to be embedded within training and objectives for those employees we trust with the delivery of our goals: our Sustainable Supply Chain team, the Fabric team that works with organic and Better Cotton, and selected members of the Sourcing team in Europe.
+For sustainability to truly become something we do every day, it needs to be embedded within training and objectives for those employees we trust with the delivery of our goals: our Sustainable Supply Chain (SSC) team, the Fabric team that works with organic and Better Cotton, and selected members of the Sourcing team in Europe.

-Regional engagement plans
+Delivering on employee engagement plans

 In 2017, we developed a global employee engagement approach for sustainability, and each region developed its own sustainability engagement plan aligned with this approach.
 These plans aim to: